flutter/website/catalog/samples/expansion_tile_sample.md

-When displayed within a scrollable that creates its list items lazily, like a scrollable list created with `ListView.builder()`, ExpansionTiles can be quite efficient, particularly for material design "expand/collapse" lists.
+When displayed within a scrollable that creates its list items lazily, like a scrollable list created with `ListView.builder()`, ExpansionTiles can be quite efficient, particularly for Material Design "expand/collapse" lists.

 Try this app out by creating a new project with `flutter create` and replacing the contents of `lib/main.dart` with the code that follows.